jdevalk/developer/docs/customization/myyoast/apis/subscription-api.md

 The status of that subscription will be set to `pending-cancel`.
 It's still a valid license until the end date passes, then it will be set to `cancelled`.

-If the customer should lose access immediately. you can set `immediately` to `true` in the body.
+If the customer should lose access immediately.
+You can set `immediately` to `true` in the body.
 In this case, the subscription is set to `cancelled` immediately, regardless of the amount of time the subscription had remaining.
 The subscription is no longer considered a valid license when it has the `cancelled` status.

 **Cancelled subscriptions can no longer be renewed.**

 #### Refunding subscriptions
 To indicate that the customer’s purchase is refunded the [refund endpoint](https://my.yoast.com/provisioning-api/#/Subscription%20Provisioning/post_api_provisioning_subscriptions__id__refund) should be used.
 Refunding a subscription means the license will immediately become invalid.

 **Refunded subscriptions cannot be renewed.**

-### Subscription expiration and cancellation.
+### Subscription expiration and cancellation

 If a subscription's end date has passed, that subscription is due for expiration.